 A simple example would be a room combine/divide situation.
 The system could be divided into Partitions 'Room 1' and 'Room 2', affording the independence that separate systems for each room might offer, yet they would remain linked in a single configuration file.
 Within each partition, the configuration can be built as if each room were a stand-alone system.

-This way, Partitions Room 1 and Room 2 could be completely independent and, when required, share audio and logic signals using Partition connectors.
+This way, Partitions Room 1 and Room 2 could be completely independent and, when required, share audio, video and logic signals using Partition connectors.

-Partitions can share audio and logic signal by means of Partition Connectors, which can be found in the 'Specialty' section of the Object toolbar.
+Partitions can share AV streams, audio and logic signals by means of Partition Connectors, which can be found in the 'Specialty' section of the Video and Audio Object toolbar.
+The connector options are different for Video and Audio partitions.

 - Audio Transmitter